 Influence on my work

-Feral packs of teenaged boys appear in the Lorelei books (briefly in As Above, So Below, but moreso in Dies Irae, which hasn’t been published yet) and in The Dangerous Type.
+Feral packs of teenaged boys appear in the Lorelei books (briefly in Lost Angels, but moreso in Angelus Rose, which hasn’t been published yet) and in The Dangerous Type.
 Both groups were inspired by Alex and his droogs — and by an experience I had while still living at home.

 When I was 19, one of the churches in my hometown hired me to oversee a Dungeons & Dragons game for a bunch of junior high-age boys.
 We had a great time together.
 I took them to the video arcade.
 They showed me Monty Python’s Holy Grail.
 We played a lot of D&D.